Estimation for high-frequency data under parametric market microstructure noise: Proofs

-Due to our assumptions of local boundedness on $b_t$, $\widetilde{b}_t$, $c_t$ and $\widetilde{c}_t$, (\ref{infoass}) and (\ref{thetahat}), it is sufficient (see, e.g., Lemma 4.4.9 along with Proposition 2.2.1 in \cite{jacod2011discretization}) to assume throughout the proofs the following stronger assumption.\\ \textbf { (H) } We have that $b_t$, $\widetilde{b}_t$, $c_t$ and $\widetilde{c}_t$ are bounded.
-Moreover, there exists $K >0$ such that $\|\widehat{\theta} -\theta_0\| \leq K/n$, and $\max_{i,j,k} |Q_{t_i^{(k)}}^{(k,j)}| \leq K$.\\ All along the proofs, $C$ is a constant that may vary from one line to the next.
+All along the proofs, $C$ is a constant that may vary from one line to the next.
 We further provide some notation related to the decomposition (\ref{efficientPrice}) of the efficient price, i.e. that